 The cooking surface of your grill is one of its most important parts of your grill.
 The material should be strong and resilient.
 It should also provide good heat transfer, be durable, and keep food from sticking.

 Your grate doesn't necessarily need to be a non-stick surface, as in Teflon, but food shouldn't stick any more than necessary.
-Let's explore which grate material is best for your grill: steel, porcelain, or cast iron.

 The Most Common Grate Materials

 Typically, gas grills have either cast iron, porcelain-coated cast iron, stainless steel, porcelain-coated steel, or just plain steel.
 The intense heat of the grill can wear down these metals if they are thin or poor quality.
 Over time, a grate that worked well when you bought it can begin to produce less than desirable food.
 That is why it's a good idea to spend a little extra time choosing the right grate.

 In reality, the worst thing you can do to a cooking grate is to heat it up and then throw cold food on it, but that's grilling.
 We can't change the method, but we can choose the cooking surface.
 No matter the material, though, keeping the grate clean and in the best shape possible will help it last longer.

 Steel grates tend to be the most affordable, which is appealing.
 However, steel and stainless steel do have some drawbacks.

 With repeated use, plain steel tends to lose its temper and it will start to develop chips.
 This can make the surface rough and uneven, and, in turn, it leads to food sticking to the grate.
 The plain, thin rod-type of the grate is notorious for this, so it's best to stay away from this material.